tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

   the hidden service.
 The solution does thus not mitigate the context sharing issues described in (#nocontextsharing).

-* Since this is an HTTP-level solution, it would not protect non-HTTP protocols as discussed in (#multi-protocol).
+* Since this is an HTTP-level solution, it does not protect non-HTTP protocols as discussed in (#multi-protocol).

 The discovery issue is common to most SNI encryption solutions.
-The browser issue may be solved by developing a browser extension that support HTTP Fronting, and manages the list of fronting services associated with the hidden services that the client uses.
+The browser issue was solved in [@domfront] by implementing domain fronting as a pluggable transport for he Tor browser.
 The multi-protocol issue can be mitigated by using implementation of other applications over HTTP, such as for example DNS over HTTPS [@?RFC8484].
 The trust issue, however, requires specific developments.